Healthcare EHS Services

 Pharmaceutical USP Controlled Environmental Testing

-In January of 2004, USP Chapter <797> “Pharmaceutical Compounding-Sterile Preparations” became the first official, enforceable requirement for the compounding of sterile preparations.
-The goal of USP <797> is to protect clients from harm resulting from microbial contamination or medication errors in compounded sterile preparations.
-An official revision of USP Chapter <797>, which took place in June 2008, now dictates that compounding be performed under ISO 5 (Class 100) conditions.
-Compliance with this chapter is something that will be strictly enforced and can be a challenging requirement to meet for some facilities.
-Additionally, the Joint Commission on Accreditation of Healthcare Organizations (The Joint Commission) is enforcing USP Chapter <797> within their standards.
+USP Chapter 797 “Pharmaceutical Compounding-Sterile Preparations” became the first official, enforceable requirement for the compounding of sterile preparations in 2004.
+The goal of USP 797 is to protect clients from harm resulting from microbial contamination or medication errors in compounded sterile preparations.
+As of 2008, an official revision of USP Chapter 797 now dictates that compounding be performed under ISO 5 (Class 100) conditions.
+Compliance with this chapter can be a challenging requirement to meet for some facilities.
+Additionally, the Joint Commission on Accreditation of Healthcare Organizations is enforcing USP Chapter 797 within their standards.
 For high-risk compounding, the Joint Commission may require stricter compliance to this chapter than the state Board of Pharmacy in some areas.

 Sewage and Water Intrusion Environmental Health Testing

-A serious threat to human health exists when a building is contaminated with sewage.
-Gastrointestinal illnesses, infections, and other adverse health effects can result from the ingestion or inhalation of infected materials.
+Sewage contamination is a serious threat to human health.
+Gastrointestinal illnesses, infections, and other adverse health effects can result from the ingestion or inhalation of these materials.
 Sewage or “black water” intrusion events can occur when septic lines back up, become damaged, or become flooded during periods of heavy rainfall.
 Extensive health risks and damage to building materials can occur if appropriate action is not taken in a timely manner.
-A quick response may prevent extensive permeation and contamination of absorbent materials, such as wood, gypsum drywall, paper and other construction materials.
-Penetration with water and organic matter (i.e. sewage or black water) can potentially lead to the growth of disease- and infection-causing microorganisms or pathogens.
+A quick response may prevent extensive permeation and contamination of absorbent materials, such as wood, drywall, paper, and other construction materials.
+Penetration of sewage or black water can potentially lead to the growth of disease- and infection-causing microorganisms or pathogens.
 For these reasons it is imperative to create a plan of action quickly.